malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 At this point the question of there being any difference between such individuals is a matter of opinion.
 Does there exist something beyond computational states?
 My answer is why would there be?
 There is nothing extra required in order to obtain all the human-like characteristics, including the internal experiential behaviour of humans.

-So, by okkams razor, I claim that this it it!
+So, by okkams razor, I claim that this is it!

 ## Pain
 By way of concrete example, let's look at pain...